Curriculum Statement - Drama

 Co Curriculum Enrichment

 Co-curriculum opportunities in Drama are created to allow students to develop and build on expertise learnt in lessons.
-Our weekly ‘Made for the Stage’ elective is open to all KS3 students with an interest and passion for Drama and enables students to take part in two showcases across the year – one scripted and one devised.
-In addition to this is ‘Centre Stage’ which is a program of workshops aimed at students with an exceptional talent or
+Our weekly ‘Made for the Stage’ elective is open to all KS3 students with an interest and passion for Drama and enables students to take part in two showcases across the year.
+We also have a Drama Company ‘Shinbusters’ which focuses on recruitment and engagement for boys in Years 7 and 8.
+This company focuses on creating highly energised physical theatre.
+Limelights is a Trust wide initiative which gives exceptionally talented students at KS4 the opportunity to create a production together in just two days.

-interest in the world of Theatre.
-Its key aims are to enable students to: develop as a performer, explore elements of production and design, work with professionals in the industry, broaden and deepen experience of culture and theatre.
-Finally, we have playwriting groups running within our sixth form.
+Finally, we have our staff panto which is a written through collaboration between staff and Sixth Form students.
 Students are also able to audition for the annual School Production, where the expectation is that all cast members develop performance talent and professionalism.
 These clubs/events are not only to encourage enjoyment in the arts but also for students to learn about professional expectations and performance discipline.
-Students are also able to apply to become a Drama Ambassador, taking on a leadership role within the department and developing their own knowledge by planning and delivering Drama Club sessions.